dark-ambient/blog/content/notes/About constructive confrontation.md

 Examples of unconstructive confrontation:
-- "Why haven't you deployed a new version of the product to a production environment?"
-(The principles)
+- "Why haven't you deployed a new version of the product to a production environment?" (the question doesn't have any good answer, and what's worse, ruins trust putting the direct report in defensive position) - failing on the principle #4 - focus on the issue, not the person.
-- "I knew you will not make it to the production"?
-(If you knew, why would not you come earlier?)
+- "I knew you will not make it to the production"? (immediate idea of anyone hearing this: If you knew, why would not you come earlier?) - failing on the 'Timely' principle.

 ## Step by step guidance
 1. Preparation